AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • Possible rate decreases: If your rate factors changed in a positive way — for example, if a DUI is no longer on your driving record — you will see lower rates sooner by using a six-month policy.

-• Paid-in-full discount: Because six-month policies cost half as much as annual policies, you might be able to pay for a six-month policy all at once, which could land you a discount.1
+• Paid-in-full discount: Because six-month policies cost half as much as annual policies, it’s more manageable to pay upfront, which could land you a discount.1

 TIP: